uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 Let's say we want to make some changes to the `cmsc22000-dummy-repo` repository.
-You could clone that repository and make some commits in it, but you would be unable to push those commits to the repository: you are not a developers in the `cmsc22000-dummy-repo` repository, and thus don't have push privileges on it.
+You could clone that repository and make some commits in it, but you would be unable to push those commits to the repository: you are not a developer in the `cmsc22000-dummy-repo` repository, and thus don't have push privileges on it.